-It’s 3 o’clock in the afternoon, you are irritated, your head is fuzzy and your eyes are having trouble focusing.
+Healthy food choices help us avoid erratic blood sugar levels and associated mood swings.
+But many of us have experienced the 3 o’clock dip in the afternoon where you find yourself irritated, fuzzy and trouble focusing.
 You would love to find a corner and go to sleep, but there is no time.
 How about a coffee or a chocolate bar?

 Most of us instinctively reach for sweets or caffeine to give relief from the morning sluggishness or afternoon slump.
 We use sweets as a way of helping ourselves through stressful times.
 Those strategies might help, temporarily, but there is a downside to these methods.

 Many people choose sweets and caffeine as a substitute for proper nutrition.
 Poor eating strategies affect our brain chemistry and cause fatigue, apathy, apprehension, edginess and the blues.
 The brain has first call on the body’s available supply of nutrients, therefore, the first effects of nutritional deficiencies are often mental symptoms.

 Impact Of Food And Mood